-If an applicant meeting the above criteria owns a property in Essex but is not living in it, but intends to take up residence at the Essex home before the start of the autumn term, then evidence of this address must be provided for the application.
+If an applicant from overseas owns a property in Essex but is not living in it, but intends to take up residence with their child at the Essex home before the start of the autumn term, then evidence of this address must be provided for the application.
 Any offer of a school place will then be conditional upon receipt of evidence of taking up residency at that property in Essex.